When do we apply for benefits at Howard?

 Chapter 31 beneficiaries can receive a book stipend, tuition and fee support, a monthly stipend, and other support based on their VRE counselor's recommendations.

 The VA provides a list of rates on all benefits.
 You can access it here.

 You can also learn more by using the Comparison Tool.

 Where do I go if I need help?

 You can also answer many of your questions by going to the VA website, or using the new Ask VA tool online.

-When a student informs the VA that they wish to use their benefits at Howard University, the VA provides a certificate of eligibility.
+When a student informs the VA that they wish to use their benefits at Howard University, the VA provides a Certificate of Eligibility (COE).
 This is necessary for Howard University to properly process your benefits.
 All students receiving benefits must have a COE on file.
 Chapter 31 students must ensure that their VR&E counselor has sent a Purchase Order (PO) to Howard for Tuition & Fees as well as to the Howard Bookstore (Barnes & Noble) for books and supplies.